 The entrance of the factory.

-In 1975, after the complete liberation of the South, the 1927 Tea Factory was taken over by the State, with many different names.
-The 1927 Tea Factory is a symbol of the development milestone of the tea industry in Lam Dong.
+In 1975, after the complete liberation of the South, the 1927 Tea Factory was taken over by the State under various names.
+The 1927 Tea Factory is a symbol of a development milestone in Lam Dong’s tea industry.

 Along with its historical values that have endured over the years, the 1927 Tea Factory is the place that preserves the tea production and processing technology throughout the formation and development of the Lam Dong tea industry.